New Royal Stafford factory owner seeks 'more suitable' Stoke-on-Trent site and offers 16 jobs

 A total of 16 former Royal Stafford employees have started working for the company at the Burslem factory.
 (Cornishware)

-It's been confirmed 16 former Royal Stafford workers have been given jobs in Stoke-on-Trent under the factory's new owners.
+It's been confirmed 16 former Royal Stafford workers were given jobs from 10 March in Stoke-on-Trent under the factory's new owners.

 TG Green & Co, owners of Cornishware, acquired Royal Stafford's machinery and factory in Burslem but the brand says it is looking for a 'more suitable' site in the Stoke area due to the condition of the building.